cancervariants/fusion-representation/docs/source/terminology.rst

 Gene Fusion Contexts
 @@@@@@@@@@@@@@@@@@@@
 Determining the salient elements for a gene fusion is dependent upon the context in which the gene fusion is being described, whether it describes an assayed fusion event from a sample (:ref:`assayed-fusions`) or an aggregate context described in biomedical literature or knowledgebases (:ref:`categorical-fusions`).
-These guidelines provide recommendations for characterizing gene fusions in each context.
+This specification provide recommendations for characterizing gene fusions in each context.

 .. _assayed-fusions: